 Cons: You can never be sure how much money you will make in a given month, which makes planning difficult.
 Sometimes, factors outside of your control will determine if you have a good or bad month.

 Throughout high school, I worked summer jobs, all of which paid me hourly.
 The more I worked, the more I got paid.
 So when I wanted to leave my job picking fruits and vegetables on a local farm at noon, it meant that I wouldn’t be making money during the afternoon.

-Now, my compensation consists of a base salary in addition to commission based on a percentage of sales.
+Now, my compensation consists of a base salary in addition to a commission based on a percentage of sales.
 There’s no limit to how much I can make, which I like.
 I am able to motivate myself because I know that the harder I work, the better I will do, and the more I will earn.

-Readers, what payment structure do you have?
+What payment structure do you have?
 Do you like it?
 Which is your favorite?

 Updated August 23, 2015, and originally published March 26, 2012.